1inch/1inch-sdk-go/golang/README.md

 ## Versioning

 This library is currently in the developer preview phase (versions 0.x.x).
 There will be significant changes to the design of this library leading up to a 1.0.0 release.
-You can expect the API calls, library structure, etc to break between each release.
+You can expect the API calls, library structure, etc. to break between each release.
 Once the library version reaches 1.0.0 and beyond, it will follow traditional semver conventions.

 ## Using the SDK in your project